biopython/biopython/Doc/chapter_pdb.rst

 different way.

 Remember that Residue object have the tuple (hetfield, resseq, icode) as id.
-The hetfield is blank () for amino and nucleic acids, and a string for waters and other hetero residues.
+The hetfield is blank (“ ”) for amino and nucleic acids, and a string for waters and other hetero residues.
 The content of the hetfield is explained below.

 Water residues
 ~~~~~~~~~~~~~~

 The hetfield string of a water residue consists of the letter “W”.
 So a
-typical residue id for a water is (“W”, 1, ).
+typical residue id for a water is (“W”, 1, “ ”).

 Other hetero residues
 ~~~~~~~~~~~~~~~~~~~~~

 The hetfield string for other hetero residues starts with “H\_” followed by the residue name.
-A glucose molecule e.g. with residue name “GLC” would have hetfield “H_GLC”.
-Its residue id could e.g. be (“H_GLC”, 1, ).
+A glucose molecule e.g. with residue name “GLC” would have hetfield “H\_GLC”.
+Its residue id could e.g. be (“H\_GLC”, 1, “ ”).

 Navigating through a Structure object
 -------------------------------------